tm-czech-supreme-court/lda-nmf-models/README.md

 For proper functioning of the visualizations, it is necessary to download the .html files and open them in the browser.

-All the relevant information, data and codes relevant to the models are available as *open source* at: https://github.com/tm-czech-supreme-court/lda-nmf.
+All the information, data and codes relevant to the models are available as *open source* at: https://github.com/tm-czech-supreme-court/lda-nmf.

 In the case of any further questions, please contact Tereza Novotná: tereza.novotna@mail.muni.cz.